If you're fed up with worrying about unscrupulous garages making your car's MOT a misery, turning to a council MOT centre could be the answer.

-The current maximum price for a MOT for a car for up to 8 passengers is £54.85 and you should not be charged more than this at any garage or test centre you choose.
+The current maximum price for a MOT for a car for up to 8 passengers is £54.85 and you should not be charged more than this at any garage or test centre.

 You can check the current MOT price limits by visiting the Gov.uk website.

-The upfront cost of a council test centre MOT is often slightly higher than available from a private garage.
+The upfront cost of a council test centre MOT is often slightly higher than that of a private garage.